What is Zero Suicide?

 -National Action Alliance for Suicide Prevention

-The Texas Department of State Health Services (DSHS) has undertaken the aspirational goal of perfect patient safety for individuals receiving care through its public mental health system.
-DSHS, with support from a grant from the Substance Abuse and Mental Health Services Administration, is partnering with community mental health centers to develop suicide safe care in communities through the adoption of best practices.
+The Suicide Care Initiative (SCI) is a follow-up to the Zero Suicide in Texas (ZEST) initiative.
+ZEST was initiated by the Texas Department of State Health Services (DSHS) with the aspirational goal of perfect patient safety for individuals receiving care through its public mental health system.
+Following the successful completion of a grant from the Substance Abuse and Mental Health Services Administration, the Health and Human Services Commission (HHSC) continued to advance this goal by partnering with four Regional Suicide Care Support Centers (RSCSCs), serving as regional centers of excellence in suicide safe care practices.

 As identified by the National Action Alliance for Suicide Prevention, the core dimensions of zero suicide include: